Goals, Objectives, Competencies, Activities, and Assessments

 Activity II-C-1(a): Interns participate in at least 6 hours of Diagnosis and Assessment seminars covering administration, diagnosis issues and interpretation.

-Activity II-C-1(c): Intern will conduct at least 6 psychological assessments, including written report, during the training year.
+Activity II-C-1(c): Dependent on type of assessment utilized, intern will conduct at least 6-8 psychological assessments, including written report, during the training year.
 A rating of at least “4” by the end of the year on the Intern Evaluation Form is required for completion of the assessment competency.

 Activity II-C-1(d): Intern will submit one written report for review by the Training Committee.
 Report should be submitted by the 8th month of the internship.
 Training Committee will provide feedback to the intern.